rsnodgrass/hass-xantech/README.md

 ## Installation

 If you have trouble with installation and configuration, visit the [Monoprice Home Assistant community discussion](https://community.home-assistant.io/t/monoprice-whole-home-audio-controller-10761-success/19734/62).
+The developers are just volunteers from the community and do not provide any support, so it is best to ask the entire community for help or questions.

 ### Step 1: Install Custom Components